huggingface/community-events/huggan/README.md

 ## How to install relevant libraries

-The following libraries are required to train a generative model for this sprint:
+You'll need the following dependencies installed to use this repo:

 - [PyTorch](https://pytorch.org/) or [Keras](https://keras.io/) - depending on which framework you prefer ;)
 - [🤗 Datasets](https://huggingface.co/docs/datasets/index)